trim21/axios-userscript-adapter/README.md

 ## Requirements

-`axios-userscript-adapter@0.1.2` requires axios 0.21.0 or higher
+`axios-userscript-adapter` requires axios 0.21.0 or higher

 add `// @grant GM.xmlHttpRequest` to your userscript metadata